masterofcontroversy/Tutorials/Buildfiles/Part2 Graphics.md

 EAstdlib has a host of animation pointer macros you can use in `EventAssembler/EAStandardLibrary/AnimationSetters.txt`

-To have the game use your new animation pointer, the class' animation pointer must be changed.
+To have the game use your new animation pointer, it must be assigned to a class in the class table.
 This is easily done in the ClassEditor CSV table.
-Just change the `Animation Pointer` cell for the class you want and type the name of your animation pointer label.
+Go to the `Animation Pointer` column (or `Battle Anims` for skillsys), find the right row for your class, and type the name of your animation pointer label.
 (Remember to put `|IsPointer` at the end)

 You can also org to the class table and point to your animation pointer like so:
 ```